lebleut/tooltipy/readme.txt

 * Glossary page new settings (keywords per page, labels ...)
 * Tooltip width setting
 * Close button tooltip
-* v2.5 is made for the pro addon version (video tooltips, woocommerce support, bbpress support, and much more)
 * Dotted style is now available for keywords (from v2.1.8)
 * It's very simple: After installing and activating the plugin you only need to add your keywords (KeyWord, description, image) the rest is magic
 * From the settings Customize the style of the tooltips depending on the color scheme of your site